 Mentor Matching using Machine Learning

-For our group's capstone project, we were assigned to a non-profit organization that connects young students to professionals in the tech industry.
+For our group's capstone project, we consulted with #BuiltByGirls, a non-profit organization that connects young students to professionals in the tech industry.
 The organization's goal is to increase the tech industry participation of individuals from an underrepresented group in society.
 Mentees (students) are paired with mentors (professionals) who meet with the student to introduce him/her to the industry.
 After every meeting, both mentors and mentees rate the session they had from 1 to 5, with 1 being the lowest and 5 being the highest.

 The organization measures success through the ratings provided by students, that is why they wanted to know which features or variables increase the rating.
 Once this was accomplished, we created an algorithm that pairs students with professionals and a Flask dashboard to allow them to implement the algorithm in a user-friendly interface.

 The team set out to finish the deliverables by using Python and going through all the steps needed for the algorithm to work off the dashboard.
-First, we cleaned the data and defined the Corpus.
+First, we cleaned and structured the corpus.
 After that, we did a logistic regression to help us identify the important features.
 Then we built a match scoring and allocation algorithm.
 Finally, we wrapped things up by putting our work in a Flask dashboard.

 The dataset was composed of 80+ features, but we were able to reduce this and selected the 25 most important features.
-While the numeric data given to us was relatively clean, the string data was dirty, and a standardization needs to be done.
+While the numeric data given to us was relatively clean, the string data was dirty and needed to be standardized.

 We did Natural Language Processing on the text inputs by first combining all the text fields of all users together.
 After this, we used the NLTK package of Python to tokenize the words.
-Then, we removed emoticons, stopwords, and punctuations.
+Then, we removed emoticons, stopwords, and punctuation.
 Next, we applied lemmatization to the remaining words.
 The initial set words for 300+ users had 81,000 words, which fell to 54,000 words after the word processing.
 Lastly, we counted the occurrence of every unique word in the set and dropped the words which occurred less than five times.
-The resulting list of unique of words is the Corpus.

 III.
 Feature Importance